dagbjorn/microcoffee/README.md

 30.12.2016 | Created.

 ## Acknowledgements
 The &micro;Coffee Shop application is based on the coffee shop application coded live by Trisha Gee during her fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
-A few differences should be noted however, microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.
+A few differences should be noted however; microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.

 ## The application
 The application is made up by four microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.